lukevers/kittens/README.md

 # Configuring

 An example configuration file is included in the repo ([example.config.json](example.config.json)) if you'd rather jump right into it instead of reading the documentation.
+Reading the source is also a really good way to find out what's going on.

 #### "Debug"